kiyonatsu/test/README.md

 * Comment: This used to be on my top list, but I really hate their 1 bedroom floorplan and that's why I gave up.

 ### [The Village Dallas](https://www.thevillagedallas.com/index.html), close to SMU, 5 mins away from our apartment, Google rating 4.3
-This is actually a community that has about 10 different apartments.
+* This is actually a community that has about 10 different apartments.
 If you go to their website and click 'The Neighborhoods', you will see all the apartments they have.
+And price vary based on different 'Neighborhood'.
 * Pros: Nice community, close to our apartment so we can hangout more.
 Have stores like Tom Thumb, Target, Walmart, etc. And lots of food place.
-* Cons: it's not really cons, but the community have their own electriicity company
+* Cons: it's not really cons, but the community use their own electriicity company, so you basically don't have a choice.
+* Comment: Leighton would be really happy if you choose to live here.

+### [Metropolitan at Cityplace](https://www.apartments.com/metropolitan-at-cityplace-dallas-tx/53smwkq/), located on 75 close to uptown, Google rating 3.9
+* Nice apartment that is close to ours, only 2 bedroom 1 bathroom ones are below budget.